 - Get solid six pack abs (if you have low body fat)

-Basically safe yourself a huge load of trouble and at the same time gain huge benefits.
-Win-win is what we call this.
+Basically safe yourself a lot of trouble and experience some nice benefits.
 It only costs a little bit of effort.
 But if you ask me it’s more than worth it.

 An easy test to see if you have some activation at all is the pelvic tilt.
 This means the ability to tilt your pelvic forward and backward (which primarily is done by the inner core muscles).

 Lay on the floor or on a mat and see if you can flatten your lower back flat to the ground by compressing your abdominals slightly, like the following picture:

 Try to slide your hand underneath your lower back.
 This should not be possible.
 If you can somehow slide your hand underneath your back, you know you are not activating the proper core muscles, like this picture: